Efficient algorithms to solve atom reconfiguration problems. II. The assignment-rerouting-ordering (aro) algorithm: Assignment subroutine

+In our current implementation of the assignment subroutine, we solve the APSP problem using the Floyd-Warshall algorithm~\cite{floyd1962algorithm}, which we modify to store one of the shortest paths between each pair of source and target vertices.
+We then use the Hungarian algorithm to solve the assignment problem and find one of many possible pairings of source and target traps that minimize the total displacement distance; each pair is associated with the shortest path computed and stored earlier.

-Following the presentation of the baseline reconfiguration algorithm in Sec.~\ref{sec:sub-assignment}, we show that the problem of computing a $T$-valid distance-minimizing path system can be reduced to the assignment problem.
-Because we would like to solve reconfiguration problems with surplus atoms, we make a small modification in the reduction.
-We define a set $U$ ($|U| = |S| - |T|$), which comprises what we call \emph{fictitious vertices}, and we set $A = S$ and $B = T \cup U$.
-As for the cost function, we define it for any tuple in $A \times B$ as follows:
+We now show how the problem of computing a $T$-valid distance-minimizing path system (in positive edge-weighted graph) can be reduced to the assignment problem, even with the existence of surplus atoms.
+Given a positive edge-weighted graph $G$, and two sets $S, T \subseteq V(G)$ such that $|S| \geq |T|$, we define a set $U$ ($|U| = |S| - |T|$), and we set $A = S$ and $B = T \cup U$.
+As for the cost function, we define it for any tuple in $A \times B$ as

-$W$ is a large number (we set $W$ large enough to ensure that it is larger than $|S|$ times the weight of the heaviest shortest path).
-Running the Hungarian algorithm on the constructed instance will yield an assignment such that each non-fictitious vertex in $B$ is assigned to a source vertex in $A$; this subset of the matching can be used to construct a valid distance-minimizing path system $\mathcal{P}$ (where for each pair we pick one of the many possible shortest paths)~\cite{Calinescu2007}.
-We provide a proof for completeness.
+where $d_G(a,b)$ is the weight of a shortest path between $u$ and $v$ in $G$ and $W$ is a large number (we set $W$ large enough to ensure that it is larger than $|S|$ times the weight of the heaviest shortest path).
+Running the Hungarian algorithm on the constructed instance will yield an assignment such that each vertex in $B \setminus U$ is assigned to a source vertex in $A$; this subset of the matching can be used to construct a valid distance-minimizing path system $\mathcal{P}$ (where for each pair we pick one of the many possible shortest paths)~\cite{Calinescu2007}.
+We provide a proof of correctness for completeness.

 \begin{lemma} Given an $n$-vertex (positive) edge-weighted graph $G$ and two sets $S,T \subseteq V(G)$ such that $|S| \geq |T|$, we can compute in time $\mathcal{O}(n^3)$ a $T$-valid distance-minimizing path system $\mathcal{P}$. \end{lemma}